learnbyexample/learn_gnuawk/gnu_awk.md

 x,y,z
 ```

-The `RS` value is treated as a regexp, just like it did for `FS`.
+Similar to `FS`, the `RS` value is treated as a string literal and then converted to a regexp.
 For now, consider an example with multiple characters for `RS` but without needing regexp metacharacters.

 ```bash
 $ cat report.log